MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/intercept-localhost-requests.md

 ::: zone-end

 To configure Mozilla Firefox to send requests to the system proxy for `localhost` URLs, you need to set the `network.proxy.allow_hijacking_localhost` preference to `true`.
-To do this, open the `about:config` page in Firefox, search for the `network.proxy.allow_hijacking_localhost` preference, and set it to `true`.
+To do that, open the `about:config` page in Firefox, search for the `network.proxy.allow_hijacking_localhost` preference, and set it to `true`.